-WARNING: CARDIOVASCULAR DEATH See full prescribing information for complete boxed warning.
+WARNING: CARDIOVASCULAR DEATH

+See full prescribing information for complete boxed warning.

-- Gout patients with established cardiovascular (CV) disease treated with febuxostat had a higher rate of CV death compared to those treated with allopurinol in a CV outcomes study.
-(5.1) - Consider the risks and benefits of febuxostat when deciding to prescribe or continue patients on febuxostat.
-Febuxostat should only be used in patients who have an inadequate response to a maximally titrated dose of allopurinol, who are intolerant to allopurinol, or for whom treatment with allopurinol is not advisable.
+- Gout patients with established cardiovascular (CV) disease treated with febuxostat tablets had a higher rate of CV death compared to those treated with allopurinol in a CV outcomes study.
+(5.1) Consider the risks and benefits of febuxostat tablets when deciding to prescribe or - continue patients on febuxostat tablets.
+Febuxostat tablets should only be used in patients who have an inadequate response to a maximally titrated dose of allopurinol, who are intolerant to allopurinol, or for whom treatment with allopurinol is not advisable.
 (1)